bh-so-code/delta-demo/README.md

 # delta-demo
-Thia is a demo for Git and GitHub class
+Thia is a demo for Git and GitHub class.